luickk/dji_naza_web_interface/README.md

 ## Installation

-To use the web interface you needto  add <br>
+To use the web interface you need to  add <br>
 the www-data user to sudoers file as root permitted. <br>
 `/etc/sudoers -> www-data ALL=(ALL)    NOPASSWD: ALL` - only for debugging purposes <br>